-"Jimmy" Doolittle, who was born in 1896, has repeatedly pushed back the frontiers of aviation technology while making his mark as a pioneer, record setter, and war hero.
+Lt.
+Gen James H. Doolittle was first selected by Air Command and Staff College’s Gathering of Eagles in 1982 and subsequently honored in 1982.
+“Jimmy” Doolittle, born in 1896, has repeatedly pushed back the frontiers of aviation technology while making his mark as a pioneer, record setter, and war hero.
 Caught in the excitement of World War I, he entered flight training and earned his pilot wings in early 1918.
 Doolittle first served as a fighter pilot instructor and then as a border patrol pilot at Eagle Pass, Texas.
-Soon after transitioning into DH-4s, he participated in General Billy Mitchell's 1921 airpower test off the Virginia coast.
-In September 1922, he made national headlines and won the Distinguished Flying Cross for piloting a modified DH-4 for over 22 hours from Florida to San Diego, California--the first time the continent had been crossed in less than a day.
+Soon after transitioning into DH-4s, he participated in General Billy Mitchell’s 1921 airpower test off the Virginia coast.
+In September 1922, he made national headlines and won the Distinguished Flying Cross for piloting a modified DH-4 for over 22 hours from Florida to San Diego, California–the first time the continent had been crossed in less than a day.

 With war on the horizon, Doolittle returned to the Army Air Corps in 1940.
 Following Pearl Harbor, he planned and carried out the first retaliatory strike against the Japanese mainland.
 On 18 April 1942, he personally led 16 B-25 bombers from the aircraft carrier Hornet and bombed Tokyo.
 This daring one-way mission provided a tremendous boost to American morale and won him the Medal of Honor.
-He later commanded the 8th, 12th, and 15th Air Forces in Europe and rose to the rank of lieutenant general--the highest ranking reserve officer in Air Force history.
-Following the war, he returned to Shell Oil and served on many top civilian and military boards and was inducted into the International Aerospace Hall of Fame.
+He later commanded the 8th, 12th, and 15th Air Forces in Europe and rose to the rank of lieutenant general–the highest ranking reserve officer in Air Force history—eventually retiring in 1959.
+Doolittle returned to Shell Oil and served on many top civilian and military boards and was inducted into the International Aerospace Hall of Fame.